 Now that I am in my third trimester of pregnancy, I have started drinking raspberry leaf tea every day to help tone my uterus and prepare my body for labor.
 If I’m being perfectly honest, I’m pretty terrified of labor (and the recovery afterward!) so I’m trying just about anything I can to help that process go smoothly. 😬 Drinking some pregnancy tea is probably one of the easier things on the list, so I have no excuse!
 If you’re curious, you can read more about the benefits of raspberry leaf tea for pregnancy here.

-I love a cup of hot tea during wintertime, but I am not a fan of any hot beverages in any other season.
-Now that we’re approaching summer the idea of a mug of steaming hot tea is just so incredibly unappealing to me.
+I love a cup of hot tea during wintertime, but I am not a fan of hot beverages in any other season.
+Now that we’re approaching summertime, I find the idea of a mug of steaming hot tea to be so incredibly unappealing.
 Thankfully, I found a recipe for making iced tea at home so I’ve been using that method instead of brewing a classic cup of tea.

-I made my first batch with 5 cups (40 oz) of water and five tea bags (one bag per 8 oz of water) as that’s the capacity of the Starbucks Cold Brew bottles that I repurpose.
+I made my first batch with 5 cups (40 oz) of water and five tea bags (one bag per 8 oz of water) as that’s the capacity of the Starbucks Cold Brew bottles that I repurposed because we don’t currently have a pitcher — I’m in the market for one!
 Since I haven’t made this tea by any other method I have nothing to compare it to, but I have to say it was definitely smooth and delicious (no bitterness)!
 I honestly might keep drinking it post-pregnancy.
 Move over, Starbucks! 😉

-You can use this cold brew method for any type of tea, but I’ve only tried the raspberry leaf so far because, as I said, I’m typically a coffee girl and don’t drink a much tea.
-I’m still trying to keep myself hydrated throughout the day with water and electrolyte beverages, but now I am supplementing with glasses of iced raspberry leaf tea in between so it’s helpful to have a larger batch ready to go in the fridge.
+You can use this cold brew method for any type of tea, but I’ve only tried the raspberry leaf so far because, as I said, I’m a coffee girl and don’t typically drink tea very often.
+I’m still trying to keep myself hydrated throughout the day with water and electrolyte beverages, but now I am supplementing with glasses of iced raspberry leaf tea in between so it’s helpful to have a larger batch all ready to go in the fridge.